-NEW JERSEY DIVISION OF FISH & WILDLIFE MARINE FISHERIES ADMINISTRATION COMMERCIAL REGULATIONS - March 13, 2009
+NEW JERSEY DIVISION OF FISH & WILDLIFE MARINE FISHERIES ADMINISTRATION COMMERCIAL REGULATIONS - April 9, 2010

 This publication is a summary of the New Jersey commercial fishing regulations at the time of publication.
 It is not the full law.
 Consult the Division of Fish & Wildlife for further details.
 All persons are reminded that the statutes, code and regulations are the legal authorities.
 All laws and regulations relating to commercial fishing can be found in New Jersey Statutes Annotated, Titles 23 and 50, and New Jersey Administrative Code, Title 7, Subtitle E, Chapter 25 and 25A.
-NOTE: This publication will be revised upon adoption of a current multi-species regulatory proposal that contains amendments to commercial regulations on blue crabs, bluefish, black drum, Atlantic coastal sharks, gill netting, lobster and fish potting, and reporting issues.
-Winter flounder regulations are likely to change in 2009 separately by Notice of Administrative Change.
+NOTE: This publication will be revised upon adoption of a current multi-species regulatory proposal that contains amendments to commercial regulations on blue crabs, bluefish, black drum, gill netting, lobster and fish potting, and reporting issues.
+Also, this publication contains changes associated with Atlantic coastal sharks with a pending adoption of those regulations occurring sometime in the summer of 2010 - the Department is asking all commercial shark fishermen to voluntarily abide the by the regulations prior to final adoption of the regulations.